-13.38 A hazardous installation is a development that involves using, storing or moving hazardous substances, which include, but is not limited to, substances (solid, liquid or gas) classified as toxic, very toxic, corrosive, harmful or irritant.

-13.39 Pollution occurs when these or other hazardous substances contaminate the land or air.
+- 13.38 A hazardous installation is a development that involves using, storing or moving hazardous substances, which include, but is not limited to, substances (solid, liquid or gas) classified as toxic, very toxic, corrosive, harmful or irritant. - 13.39 Pollution occurs when these or other hazardous substances contaminate the land or air. - 13.40 Planning permission must be obtained for the storage or use of hazardous substances.
+The Borough Council will consider whether this use is appropriate in the proposed location, and how it would affect the land and human population nearby.